dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 ###	Data accessibility
 Generally, data is only of any use if the systems and people which require them have timely, easy and complete access for decision-making.
 While (even paper-based) data is usually readily available at the healthcare facility level, the time sharing and exchange of data across the entire supply network is indispensable and critical.
 Storekeepers at healthcare facilities require visibility of their stock as well as visibility of order status and supply managers at upstream levels need timely access to updated and accurate stock data for effective and timely stock replenishment.
 Other stakeholders such as health managers at all levels of the health systems and other actors such as (commercial) suppliers or (international) donors also require access to logistics data for reporting and auditing.
-Within the constraint of network connectivity, the use of digital LMIS systems allows instant and complete access of all LMIS data from all levels of the supply network without any national or international stakeholder.
+Within the constraint of network connectivity, the use of eLMIS systems allows instant and complete access of all LMIS data from all levels of the supply network without any national or international stakeholder.
 This data is accessible in tables displaying time series of essential LMIS data as well as customised reports.
 The same effectiveness and efficiency would be impossible to achieve by distributing paper-based records manually.
 As DHIS2 stores and manages all data in a central database, all data is easily accessible by design.
 Through its native and well documented API-endpoints, DHIS2 allows any professional information system to easily integrate for synchronising ("reading" as well as "writing) data.
 Regular (daily) backups of the databases ensure that all data remains accessible even if parts of the information system network temporarily fails.

 ### Data output quality
 The data output quality refers to the collected and shared data as such.
+[Breno: I recommend to also add one line introducing MSR and RTS, as each section refers generically to MSR, then provides an additional comment referring to the specifics of RTS]

 #### Relevance
 Relevance of LMIS data refers to the ability to serve the purpose and make the decisions for which it was collected and shared.
 The main purpose of LMIS is ensuring effective and efficient stock replenishment while avoiding (preventable) expiry of stocks.
 Different stakeholders in the supply network and in the health system may require different data for different purposes at different times.
 Generally speaking, too much data is being collected without having a clear purpose in mind.
 In principle, managing supply networks effectively and efficiently requires only a small number of data points.
 For example, at the healthcare facility level, only stock transaction quantities (distributed/issued, discarded and lost stock) are relevant while all other (secondary) data can be derived.
 At upstream levels, in addition data on orders, consignments as well as details of stocks (batch numbers and expiry dates) need to be managed.
-The use of DHIS2 at the healthcare facilities encourages limiting collected data points as it only complements data which is not (and cannot be) available in mSupply and the use of best practices is encourage during the design phase projects and advising project members.
+The use of DHIS2 at the healthcare facilities encourages limiting collected data points as it only complements data which is not (and cannot be) available in national eLMIS and the use of best practice is encouraged during the design phase projects and advising project members.

 #### Correctness
 Data correctness refers to collecting the data items which correspond to the data fields which are being collected.
 For example, entering distributed quantities into the correct data field (column) of a paper-based or digital form.
 The use of DHIS2 contributes to correctness by minimising the number of data fields which need to be collected.
 For example, when using DHIS2-RTS (Real-Time System) only transaction quantities are recorded and therefore the mistaken entry into a wrong data field (column) is impossible.
 The use of barcode scanners eliminates the risk of mistakenly recording any data for the wrong healthcare product in the wrong row.
+In addition, validation rules can also be configured to prevent errors at the time of data entry, for example, impeding a negative ‘stock on hand’ value from being entered.

 #### Completeness
 Data completeness refers to the number of data points (or data fields, reporting forms, number of healthcare facilities) for which data is recorded during every reporting period.
 If all collected data is relevant and essential then, by definition, one hundred percent of all data points are required for one hundred percent of the reporting periods for taking decisions.
 For example, for effective and efficient stock replenishment it is absolutely critical that stock on hand and distribution quantities are collected every month for each and every item (healthcare product).
 DHIS2 contributes to data completeness by intuitively visualising data gaps in Pivot tables as well as with various verification tools (see below).
 When using the DHIS2-RTS (Real-time system) the issue of data completeness does not really arise as there is no retroactive recording or reporting of LMIS data during every reporting period.
-Instead all transactions are recording at the time the physical transaction (distribution or discard of stock) takes place and therefore necessary all data will be complete (unless recording of the stock transaction is omitted altogether).
+Instead all transactions are recorded at the time the physical transaction (distribution or discard of stock) takes place and therefore all data will necessarily be complete (unless recording of the stock transaction is omitted altogether).
+Data completeness tools are available for data sets, which provides a general indication of report completeness, and individual data elements, which allows the analysis to target specific data points which may be more important, such as those described above.

 #### Accuracy
 Accuracy refers to the agreement of value of the collected data points with the physical entity which is being measured and reported.
 For example, whether the reported stock on hand actually corresponds to the quantity which is physically available in the store.
 Data accuracy requires both, to correctly count the stock and then to enter the correct quantity.